19 Things New (and Old) Virtual Assistants Must Know

 Some virtual assistants are too scared to charge what they are truly worth.
 If submitting a bid with $30, $40, $50 per hour frightens you, it’s time to figure out why that is.
 Could it be because you think your current skills aren’t worth that much?
 Then do something about it!
-Sign up for a class at VA Classroom or take a niche course like How to Become a Pinterest VA.
+Take a niche course like How to Become a Pinterest VA.
 If your skills are top-notch and you’re confident, you won’t bat an eye when you submit your proposals.
 And your clients (the right clients, that is) will have no problem paying it.

 Bottom line: if you think cheap, that’s exactly what you’re going to get in return.
 You’ve been warned.